CollegeBoreal/Tutoriels/0.GIT/DELETE.md

-# Delete file to be recovered
+# Deleted file to be recovered

 https://www.quora.com/How-can-I-recover-a-file-I-deleted-in-my-local-repo-from-the-remote-repo-in-Git